Tabla de Contenido

 Start with the bottom of the cart.
 Fit the bottom inside the frame, making it flush with the top side of the 2x2.
 Fasten everything with 1 1/4″ pocket screws.

 To make the X on the sides, I pinned a 2x2 in place and marked the cuts with a pencil.
-In this case, cut the angles at 16 degrees.
+In this case, cut the angles to 16 degrees.
 Once the longest piece of the X was in place, follow the same steps to determine where to cut the remaining pieces to make the center.
 Then set aside for later.

 The back is a solid panel, so a piece of leftover redwood (a 1x2) is used to fill the space between the top shelf and the back panel.
 Attach with 3/4″ pocket holes and 1 1/4″ pocket screws in the legs and then from the bottom, I attached the 1x2 to the shelf with the 3/4″ pocket holes provided. had previously drilled into the shelf.